antmoss/code_first_girls_javascript_week_slides/README.md

 ## Code First Girls JavaScript slides

+* Download/clone the repository either via your Github desktop app (https://desktop.github.com/) or your terminal.
-* Download/clone the repository and open the index.html in your browser of choice
+* Open the `index.html` in your browser of choice.